What is the best way to learn how to do the handstand push up? If you are a total beginner

 You can do this exercise during the whole cycle.
 Even if you mastered the handstand push up, you can still practice this one.
 If you want to eventually do free handstand push ups you need the balance as well.
 So this is an essential exercise if you want to be able to balance yourself properly.

 The next step in this regard would be to let your stomach face the wall.
 This way you force yourself in the slightly hollow position.
 Great for your nervous system to adjust the right muscle activation properly.
 When it comes to balance this is the part that is the most important.
 Letting your brain get used to the position you are in.
 Activating the right muscles at the right time.
 This is gained through repetition.
-Exercise this a lot and you will pick the fruits I promise you.

 More on the free handstand in another article.